Cuteminded/opendrop/README.md

 with SSH/SFTP implemented in Node.js.
 You do not need ADB, rsync or Python on your computer.
 Valve's small Python helpers run on the headset.

-This is an early version.
+This is an early, experimental version.
+I haven't received my Steam Frame yet, so OpenDrop has not been tested on real hardware.
+The app may not work at all.

 Automated tests cover the local install flow and a simulated Devkit HTTP/SSH/SFTP server.
-Installation and launching on a physical Steam Frame still need testing.
-Windows and Linux installers are configured in CI;
-they have not been verified on this development machine.
+Windows and Linux installers are configured in CI; they have not been verified on this development machine.

 ## Run locally